dylanflesch/archipelago/docs/UpgradeFrom1dot4.md

           }'"
 ```

-If the answer is "NO", no need to edit manually, just run this command
+If the answer is "NO", no need to edit manually, just run this command:

 ```shell
 docker exec -ti esmero-php bash -c "composer config --json extra.patches '{